4 Ways to Lead in a Volatile, Uncertain, Complex & Ambiguous (VUCA) World

 Though the term began in a military context, with its main use case in foreign policy, it has become relevant for leaders and teams of all types as we work on our readiness and ability to perform in highly variable and often unpredictable circumstances.

-As Volodymyr Zelensky has proven in the last week, leading through a turnaround or in crisis is unquestionably one way a great leader or manager can prove their ability.
+As Volodymyr Zelensky proved, leading through a crisis is unquestionably one way a great leader or manager can prove their ability.

 Think for just a second how few people predicted this war would really come about, or have been in a position to react to it.
 Or when it came to the pandemic, how many predicted we’d be stuck largely inside for 24 months?